Satoshi-Sh/Satoshi-Sh/README.md

 # About Myself
 Hello, this is Satoshi.
-I'm originally from Japan and live in Canada.
 I'm a full-stack developer, proficient in Python and JavaScript from data science to web development.
 I love music and enjoy making music with keyboards and guitars in my free time.

 # Freelance Works
 - Contributing to [WinterCMS](https://wintercms.com/) and the Plugins